GSA/open-gsa-redesign/_apidocs/entity-api.md

 <td><b> Expected Result:</b></td>
 </tr>
 <tr>
-<td>There are a few placeholder elements that return ‘Currently Not Available’ until they are made available in the database.</td>
+<td>There are a few placeholder elements that return ‘Currently Not Available’ until they are made available in the database.<br><br>
+NOTE: Only system account keys can be used to access FOUO data.</li></td>
 </tr>
 <details>
 <summary>entityRegistration Section</summary>